skx/yal/PRIMITIVES.md

 Special forms are things that are built into the core interpreter, and include:

 * `alias`
+  * Define function aliases, this is used whenever we rename/change things in the standard-library to avoid breaking user scripts.
 * `catch`.
   * Demonstrated in [try.lisp](try.lisp).
 * `def!`